-4.3 Choosing the Operating Site
+4.3 Choosing the operating site

-Specific operating conditions ensure accurate measurements and avoid damage to the R&S FPL1000 and connected devices.
+Specific operating conditions ensure proper operation and avoid damage to the product and connected devices.
 For information on environmental conditions such as ambient temperature and humidity, see the data sheet.

-See also "Choosing the operating site" on page 8.
+For safety information, see "Choosing the operating site" on page 8.